How to Create a Click-to-Messenger JSON Ad with LandingCube

 The next step is to set up your bot sequences and integrations.

-There are three chatbot sequences you can set up.
+There are two chatbot sequences you can set up:

 - The coupon claim sequence (the sequence that activates when a customer clicks on your ad